Chasing Fridays: Sunshy, Knifeplay, Wisp, and more

 Knifeplay - Spirit Echo b/w Cry Babies

 I saw Knifeplay at the Slide Away shoegaze festival earlier this year, where they played a three-song set of entirely new material.
-It was staggeringly beautiful, and one of the fresh tunes they debuted was "Spirit Echo," a nine-minute of string-laden dream-pop that prominently features new-ish co-vocalist Johanna Baumann.
+It was staggeringly beautiful, and one of the fresh tunes they debuted was "Spirit Echo," nine minutes of transcendent dream-pop that prominently features new-ish co-vocalist Johanna Baumann.
 I consider Knifeplay to be a big part of the 2020s shoegaze renaissance, especially the influence their nocturnally scuzzy 2019 LP, Pearlty, has had on this generation of Philly noise-makers.
 Their 2022 album, Animal Drowning, draped their world-weary waltzes in Cocteaus-y tinsel, resulting in one of the most singular and peculiar shoegaze albums in recent memory.

 "Spirit Echo" fully divorces Knifeplay from their distortion-addled origins, nestling somewhere between Moose's ...XYZ and Beach House at their dreariest.
 It's a lot to digest, and I think Knifeplay's songs always work best within the context of a full-length album.
 Regardless, I'm very intrigued by this new direction.
 As for what's remained the same...Knifeplay's funereal pop melodies and soul-scarred vocals have always nodded heartily to the work of Matthew Lee Cothran (Elvis Depressedly, Coma Cinema, etc.), who the band cover (kind of) on the B-side to "Spirit Echo."
 "Cry Babies" was originally performed by folk artist Noel Thrasher, who co-wrote the track with Cothran over a decade back.
 Baumann takes lead vocal on Knifeplay's version, which sounds like something 4AD would've issued in 1988.
 No one else is doing it like Knifeplay right now.